-Special education assistance is provided through the Individualized Education Plan (IEP) process for those who qualify.
-Students must be tested by a Multidisciplinary Education Team (MET) and must be certified as being eligible for special education programming and/or services.
-Parent permission must be obtained before programming and/or services are administered.
+Special education assistance is provided through our resource rooms.
+Students must be tested by our school psychologist and be certified as being eligible for special services.
+Parent permission must be obtained before these services are administered.
 Teachers or parents may request testing for students.
-Parents seeking special education testing for their children should request this in writing to the Principal.